hugovk/guardian-article-fetcher/README.md

 * `max_pages`
   * Default: 0
-  * This the only paramenter that is not passed along to The Guardian API.
+  * This the only parameter that is not passed along to The Guardian API.
 If `max_pages` is left at 0, then it will retrieve as many pages as possible.
   Otherwise it will retrieve the minimum of the total number of pages avaible and `max_pages`.